-The assignment and affirmation of the Aa1 rating reflects CU's role as the State of Colorado's (Aa1 stable, issuer rating) flagship institution, with excellent strategic positioning, a significant research enterprise and important role as a provider of medical education for the state.
-Campus locations in Boulder, Denver, Aurora, and Colorado Springs-along Colorado's Front Range-continues to bolster student draw and provides mitigation to potential short-term enrollment disruptions stemming from the coronavirus pandemic.
+The assignment and maintenance of Aa1 rating reflects CU's role as the State of Colorado's (Aa1 stable, issuer rating) flagship institution, with excellent strategic positioning, a significant research enterprise and important role as a provider of medical education for the state.
+Campus locations in Boulder, Denver, Aurora, and Colorado Springs-along Colorado's Front Range-continue to bolster student draw and provides mitigation to potential short-term enrollment disruptions stemming from the coronavirus pandemic.
 Additionally, CU's diverse and substantial scope of operations and sizeable liquidity provides mitigation to potential financial impacts of the pandemic.
-Prior to the pandemic, CU has produced strong, positive operating performance with sound revenue growth, which we expect to resume after fiscal 2021.
+Prior to the pandemic, CU produced strong, positive operating performance with sound revenue growth, which we expect to resume after fiscal 2021.

-Tempering the long-term credit quality of the university is very limited state support for operations and capital, ongoing need for capital investment across its multiple campuses, and exposure to potentially volatile healthcare operations through its affiliation with the University of Colorado Hospital Authority.
-CU also has a high underfunded pension liability, which will worsen due to recent financial market performance.
+Tempering the long-term credit quality of the university is very limited state support for operations and capital, ongoing need for capital investment across its multiple campuses, and exposure to potentially volatile healthcare operations through its affiliation with the University of Colorado Hospital Authority (Aa3 positive).
+CU also has exposure to a high net pension liability.

-The assignment of the VMIG 1 ratings on the proposed variable rate demand bonds are derived from (i) the credit quality of TD Bank, N.A. (the Bank) as provider of liquidity support for each Series in the form of a Standby Bond Purchase Agreements (SBPA), (ii) the long-term rating of the Bonds and (iii) Moody's assessment of the likelihood of an early termination or suspension of the SBPAs without a mandatory tender.
+The VMIG 1 ratings on outstanding variable rate bonds are derived from (i) the credit quality of TD Bank, N.A. (the Bank) as provider of liquidity support for each Series in the form of a Standby Bond Purchase Agreement (SBPA), (ii) the long-term rating of the Bonds and (iii) Moody's assessment of the likelihood of an early termination or suspension of the SBPAs without a mandatory tender.
 Events that would cause termination or suspension of the liquidity facilities without a mandatory purchase of the Bonds are directly related to the credit quality of the Board.
 Accordingly, the likelihood of any such event occurring is reflected in the long-term rating, Aa1, assigned to the bonds.
 Moody's current short-term Counterparty Risk (CR) Assessment of the Bank is P-1(cr).

-Affirmation of the P-1 ratings on commercial paper notes are based on the strength of the university's sizeable available liquidity, strong internal liquidity and treasury management functions, as well as strong market access.
+Maintenance of the P-1 ratings on commercial paper notes incorporates the strength of the university's excellent long term rating, strong internal liquidity and treasury management functions, as well as strong market access.
+The university does not currently have any commercial paper outstanding.